 I’m proud to announce that PlanGrid is more intelligent than ever, giving users the ability to search their sheets on mobile devices while offline in the field.
-This functionality is available now in the most recent version of our iPad and iPhone app, 5.17.0, and will be rolling out on our Android and Windows apps over the next several weeks.
+This functionality is available now in the most recent version of our iPad and iPhone, 5.17.0, Android, and Windows app.

 With PlanGrid’s Full Sheet Search feature, customers can search for text across all the sheets on a project and see where that text appears in the numbers and titles of the sheets, as well as on the sheets themselves.